GRDI-GenARCC/tutorials-and-workshops/Tutorials/Intro_Linux_4.md

 ### 4.3 Fun Facts

+- Why are Linux users so introverted? - They never get out of their shell!
 - How can you tell if someone uses Linux? - Oh don't worry about it they'll tell you themselves!
 - Linux and other computer tech often have little easter eggs and jokes - programmers do not take things too seriously
   - sl